Why You Should Attend

 Rediscover why you entered the hospice and palliative care field and bring the passion and energy you gained back home to inspire your team.

-Discover the thrills of San Diego.
+Discover the thrills of Denver.

 Join the best party in hospice and palliative care!